movementlabsxyz/MIP/MIP/move-bridge-architecture/README.md

 ## Definitions

-- `$MOVE` (or `$L1MOVE`) : ERC-20 type token with the source contract on L1
+- `$L1MOVE` (or `$MOVE`) : ERC-20 type token with the source contract on L1
-- `$wMOVE` (or `$L2MOVE`) : wrapped `$MOVE` token that has been bridged from L1 to L2.
+- `$L2MOVE` :  `$L1MOVE` token that has been bridged from L1 to L2.
 Publicly may also be called `$MOVE` but as this causes confusion, here we stick to `$L2MOVE` to make clear this token lives on L2.

 ## Motivation

-The Movement chain (L2) uses the \$MOVE token to pay for gas fees.
-As a result users need to hold \$MOVE tokens to pay for their transactions.
+The Movement chain (L2) uses the `$L2MOVE` token to pay for gas fees.
+As a result users need to hold `$L2MOVE` tokens to pay for their transactions.

 > [!IMPORTANT]
-> The _native_ \$MOVE token is an ERC-20 contract on Ethereum (L1).
+> The _native_ `$L1MOVE` token is an ERC-20 contract on Ethereum (L1).
 By native, we mean that this is the location where the token is minted and burned and where the total supply is set and possibly modified (inflation/deflation).
-The **\$MOVE token reserve**  is in the L1 contract.
+The **`$L1MOVE` token reserve**  is in the L1 contract.

-To use the Movement chain and pay for gas fees, a user will acquire \$MOVE (native) tokens on L1, and _bridge_ them to L2.
-On the L2 they can use the token to pay for gas fees or with any other dApps that transact the \$MOVE token.
+To use the Movement chain and pay for gas fees, a user will acquire `$L1MOVE` (native) tokens on L1, and _bridge_ them to L2.
+On the L2 they can use the token to pay for gas fees or with any other dApps that transact the `$L2MOVE` token.
-Later, a user can choose to migrate their L2 \$MOVE tokens back to the L1 at any time.
+Later, a user can choose to migrate their `$L2MOVE` tokens back to the L1 at any time (thereby converting them to `$L1MOVE`).
-These Cross-chain assets's transfers are usually done through a component called a _bridge_.
+These cross-chain assets's transfers are usually done through a component called a _bridge_.

 ### A standard bridge architecture